These blogs are about the Whaddon Web

 August 2023

-The Bodyguard of Lies - article 4 of 9
+The Bodyguard of Lies

 The intention of ‘Black’ Propaganda is to push its audience in a certain direction without them realising it.
 To do this, it mixes facts with liberal dollops of half-truths and lies.
 Often it gives the impression that it was created by those it aims to discredit.